3D-printed rocket remains grounded after more launch aborts - NewsBreak

 The engines ignited, but abruptly shut down, leaving Relativity Space’s rocket, named Terran, standing on its pad.

 Launch controllers reset the countdown clocks and aimed for the last possible moment of the three-hour window at Cape Canaveral Space Force Station.
-But once again, on-board flight computers halted the countdown, this time with 45 seconds remaining.
+But once again, on-board flight computers halted the countdown, this time with 46 seconds remaining.
+No cause was given for the problems.

-Relativity Space blamed the afternoon’s first problem on automation software and the second on low fuel pressure.

 The first launch attempt, on Wednesday, was aborted at the one-minute mark because of a bad valve.